tmaquaponics/tmaquaponics.github.io/_posts/2025-02-10-filtration.md

 5. Using colonized media from another tank.
 6. Using bottled bacteria products.

-**Breeding project**

-Our setup is built using 100 Liters totes but it will work with every water container, from small 20 gallons glass tanks to big 1000 L totes.
-It's objective is to reduce maintenance and establish a filtration system with minimum cost and human intervention.

-<ins>Specifications</ins>

-7. All containers are connected together.
-8. Each container is a filter of its own.
-9. Combine multiple filtration systems for maximum benefits.

 ### Conclusion

 We have explored the basics of filtration, with examples from commercial and DIY solutions.
 With the information provided here, you can be confident in providing a clean water to your fish, in navigating different products available on the market or in building custom solutions yourself.

 Happy fishkeeping !!
 ### References